The Wood Nymph: Lack of publication

 Why Sibelius should have failed to prepare The Wood Nymph for publication is a question that has perplexed scholars.
 On the advice of Ferruccio Busoni, Sibelius in 1895 offered The Wood Nymph to the Russian music publisher Mitrofan Belyayev but it was not published.
 Murtomäki has suggested that Sibelius, despite having been fond of The Wood Nymph, was "unsure about the true value" of his output from the 1890s, an ambivalence that is perhaps best illustrated by the piecemeal publication history of, and multiple revisions to, the four Lemminkäinen legends (appearing in the composer's 1911 diary under a list of works to be rewritten, The Wood Nymph, too, seems to have been scheduled by Sibelius for a reexamination, albeit one that never came to pass).
 Scholars have offered a number of explanations as to why Sibelius may have "turned his back" on his early compositions.
 Perhaps, as master, he looked back on the works of his youth as technically "inferior" to his mature output; or, as evolving artist, he sought distance from passionate, nationalistic exclamations as he developed his own, unique musical style and aimed to transition from "local hero" to "international composer"; or, as elder statesman, he feared he might have "revealed himself too much" in early "confessional" works, such as En saga, Lemminkäinen and the Maidens of the Island, and The Wood Nymph.
 In the absence of any new information from Sibelius's papers, however, the reason why The Wood Nymph was never published ultimately "appears doomed to remain a subject of speculation".

 Discography

 Even after the wave of publicity that followed its reemergence, The Wood Nymph remains rarely recorded compared to other early Sibelius works.
 It received its world premiere in 1996 under the BIS label with Osmo Vänskä leading the Lahti Symphony Orchestra.
-Some musical material was unavailable until the publication of the Breitkopf & Härtel JSW critical edition in 2006 and was thus not included on prior recordings.
+(Some musical material was unavailable until the publication of the Breitkopf & Härtel JSW critical edition in 2006 and was thus not included on prior recordings.)
+The table below lists this and other commercially available recordings:

 The 1888 version for voice and piano has been recorded by Anne Sofie von Otter.
 Erik Tawaststjerna also recorded the piano solo version together with the rest of Sibelius's piano transcriptions.
 The 1996 Vänskä recording also included the first recording of the melodrama, narrated by Lasse Pöysti.